GERUNDS / PRESENT

 Example: I saw a rock rolling down the hill.

-5. to show that a person is doing two things at the same time.
+to show that a person is doing two things at the

 Example: He is washing his car.